Unit Commitment using Nearest Neighbor as a Short-Term Proxy: Unit commitment nearest neighbor classification

 \section{Unit commitment nearest neighbor classification}

-We begin by defining the accurate UC solution; notations are adopted from \cite{dalal2016distributed}.
-In our context, the optimal UC decision $u_p^*(y_s,u_m)$ is the solution of the following optimization problem:
+We begin with defining the accurate UC solution; notations are adopted from \cite{dalal2016distributed}.
+The optimal UC decision $u_p^*(y_s,u_m)$ is the solution of the following optimization problem:

-where $u_m$ is a long-term planning decision that dictates the topology of the network; e.g., outages in transmission lines 2 and 5; $\mathcal{U}_p(u_m)$ is the set of feasible UC schedules with respect to $u_m$; $C_p$ is the overall UC cost, consisting of generation, start-up, wind curtailment, and load shedding costs; $y_s$ is the day-ahead forecast of hourly nodal renewable generation and demand.
+where $u_m$ is a long-term planning decision that dictates the topology of the network (e.g., outages in transmission lines 2 and 5); $\mathcal{U}_p(u_m)$ is the set of feasible UC schedules with respect to $u_m$; $C_p$ is the overall UC cost, consisting of generation, start-up, wind curtailment, and load shedding costs; $y_s$ is the day-ahead forecast of hourly nodal renewable generation and demand.
 We additionally denote the optimal value of the objective function in \eqref{eq:optimals} by

-In this work we use the DC power-flow formulation constrained to available generator capacities, minimum up/down times, ramp-rates, line flow constraints and N-1 security constraints when N-1 is used.
+In this work, we use the DC power-flow formulation constrained to available generator capacities, minimum up/down times, ramp-rates, line flow constraints, and N-1 security constraints (for some of the simulations).
 It also includes wind curtailment and load shedding decision variables.
 This results in a MILP that can be solved using commercial solvers \cite{CPLEX}.
 The exact UC formulation is given in Appendix~\ref{sec:unit_commitment}.
 For simplicity, we only consider transmission line outages, albeit our method is not limited to them.
 By repeating the same steps described in this paper for additional types of outages, one can also account for maintenance of equipment such as generators, transformers, shunt elements, etc.

 The UC problem we solve is a single-stage formulation that comes to estimate the market-clearing process.
 In the real world, two-stage UC problems are often being solved (usually in Europe), in a continental scale at a first stage, and in a zonal level at a later stage.
 Notice this day-ahead problem does not probabilistically account for possible real-time balancing market realizations.
-Our formulation is deterministic given forecast value $y_s$, often referred to as \emph{inefficient market} \cite{pineda2016impact}.
-This is in accordance with the purpose our UC proxy is serving: estimate long probabilistic paths based on multiple deterministic day-ahead solutions, which serve either as samples for higher-level statistics, or as a baseline for finer-grained hourly simulation such as in \cite{dalal2016distributed}.
+Our formulation, often referred to as \emph{inefficient market} \cite{pineda2016impact}, is deterministic given forecast value $y_s$.
+This is in accordance with the purpose our UC proxy is serving: estimate long probabilistic paths based on multiple deterministic day-ahead solutions, which serve either as samples for higher-level statistics or as a baseline for finer-grained hourly simulation such as in \cite{dalal2016distributed}.
 Next, we introduce the proposed supervised learning approach to solve this problem.